HanadAbd/myObsidian/6 - Main/04 Supervised Learning Algorithms- Intelligence Interactive Systems.md

 4. **Output gate**: Decides what information is sent to the next time stamp

-LSTMs can preserve or discard information over arbitrarily long sequences, making them highly effective for tasks requiring long-term context such as language modelling and speech recognition.
+LSTMs can preserve or discard information over arbitrarily long sequences, making them highly effective for tasks requiring long-term context such as **language modelling** and **speech recognition**.

 ##### Glossary